johh/boxes-react-bridge/README.md

 );

 ```
-All `boxes` related nodes inside `<BoxesRoot>` will now be mounted into `scene`.
+All boxes related nodes inside `<BoxesRoot>` will now be mounted into `scene`.

 ### Nodes

-For now, only `Renderable` and `TransformNode` are represented.
-The node's props closely match their imperative counterparts.
-Additionally react `ref` props can be used and transforms can be supplied as arrays.
+For now, only `Renderable`, `TransformNode` and `UniformProvider ` are represented.
+The elements props closely match that of their imperative counterpart.
+Additionally, react `ref` props can be used and transforms can be supplied as arrays.

 ```tsx
 () => {